openshift-labs/learn-katacoda/intro-openshift/getting-started/4scaling.md

 Open one of the pods by clicking it's name in the list.

-In the top right conrner of the page there is `Actions`, when opened, there is `Delete` action.
+In the top right corner of the page there is _Actions_, when opened, there is _Delete_ action.

 ![Delete action](../../assets/intro-openshift/getting-started/4scaling-actions.png)